SichangHe/blog_backup/what_does_mdbook.md

 - Process the book by looping through its content and changing them.
 - Print the book back to StdOut.
 - Other enhancement such as option handling and parallelism.

+The reality, however, is that, like any other projects, mdBook preprocessors get messy easily.
+We will talk about the mess mdBook-KaTeX was in next time.